-- if necessary, any information about the associated configuration of any parts of the National Electricity Transmission System and associated arrangements that may be required in relation to the Outage; - details from TO, of agreed DNO demand transfers where this agreement exists between TO and DNO, as specified in OC1 and/or DNO network connection support to be provided for the duration of the Outage; - information to assist The Company with the efficient sequencing of Outages, including the relationship, if any, between each Outage and any other proposed Outages and/or any known interdependencies with User Outages; - an indication of the importance that a TO affixes to each Outage (ie a priority as defined in Appendix C4 of STCP 11-2 Outage Data Exchange); - details of a TO's flexibility margins in respect of each Outage (e.g. alternative dates, or potential movement of other Outage dates or times); and - Emergency Return to Service Times associated with each Outage in accordance with Appendix D (including a statement of the actions that would be taken to restore the provision of the relevant associated Transmission Services to their Normal Capability Limits or, where such actions do not restore such Transmission Services to their Normal Capability Limits, the limits that would otherwise apply).
-If, for any reason, an alternative Emergency Return to Service Time is required, alternative actions may be agreed with The Company. - 1.3.3.2 Outage Placement means the provision of 'firm' Outage dates by The Company. - 1.3.3.3 Plan Production means the process of producing all the necessary operational and work plans by each Party to enable the Outage to take place.
+- if necessary, any information about the associated configuration of any parts of the National Electricity Transmission System and associated arrangements that may be required in relation to the Outage; - details from TO,of agreed DNO demand transfers where this agreement exists between TO and DNO, as specified in OC1 and/or DNO network connection support to be provided for the duration of the Outage; - information to assist The Company with the efficient sequencing of Outages, including the relationship, if any, between each Outage and any other proposed Outages and/or any known interdependencies with User Outages; - an indication of the importance that a TO affixes to each Outage(ie a priority as defined in Appendix C4 of STCP 11-2 Outage Data Exchange); - details of a TO's flexibility margins in respect of each Outage (e.g. alternative dates, or potential movement of other Outage dates or times); - Emergency Return to Service Times associated with each Outage in accordance with Appendix D (including a statement of the actions that would be taken to restore the provision of the relevant associated Transmission Services to their Normal Capability Limits or, where such actions do not restore such Transmission Services to their Normal Capability Limits, the limits that would otherwise apply).
+If, for any reason, an alternative Emergency Return to Service Time is required, alternative actions may be agreed with The Company; and - information relating to the Outage which could impact the ability to successfully initiate Restoration Plans. - 1.3.3.2 Outage Placement means the provision of 'firm' Outage dates by The Company. - 1.3.3.3 Plan Production means the process of producing all the necessary operational and work plans by each Party to enable the Outage to take place.